Meet the Lab!

 YOU?!?

-The Sanders Lab continues to recruit talented graduate students enrolled at UT Southwestern, as well as undergraduates and high school interns in the local area.
-If you are passionate about curiosity-based research at the interface of health and disease, please reach out to David by e-mail and include a paragraph about why you are excited about potentially joining our group!
+The Sanders Lab, in collaboration with the Shahmoradian Lab, continues to hire AT ALL LEVELS.
+We are particularly interested in recruiting talented AND enthusiastic graduate students enrolled at UT Southwestern.
+If you are passionate about curiosity-based research at the interface of health and disease, please reach out to David (and/or Sarah) by e-mail and include a paragraph about why you are excited about potentially joining the Shahmoranders Team!
+Don’t even think about using ChatGPT.
+We can (shockingly!) differentiate between genuine enthusiasm and boilerplate spam. :)

 ALUMNI